Culture Of Tamil Nadu

-Tamil Nadu is the land of the Dravidians, one of the oldest civilization known to man.
-It is also the cradle of one of the world’s oldest language, Tamil.
+The Tamil language is also one of the oldest still spoken anywhere.
 The written history of Tamil dates back to more than 2000 years.
-The culture of the Tamil speaking people is very much distinct from the rest of the Indian subcontinent.
+The culture of the Tamil speaking people is quite distinct from that of the rest of the Indian subcontinent.
 Dress-codes, cuisine, their methods of worship, even their general attitude to life, reflects this ancient culture of which the Ta....

 On arrival in Chennai you’ll be met by an Indian Panorama executive and assisted with the transfer to your hotel.
 Overnight in Chennai.